The flowers of war: Ukraine smith turns guns, ammo into art

-A blacksmith in the eastern Ukrainian city of Donetsk is practically beating swords into ploughshares, and turning one man’s trash into treasures.
-Viktor Petrovich Mikhalev takes weapons and ammunition and produces what he calls the flowers of war.
+A blacksmith in the Russian-controlled eastern Ukrainian city of Donetsk is practically beating swords into ploughshares, and turning one man’s trash into treasures.
+Viktor Mikhalev takes weapons and ammunition and produces what he calls the flowers of war.

 Mikhalev, who trained as a welder, lives and works in a house whose fence and door are decorated with forged flowers and grapes.
 In his workshop are piles of half-burnt machine guns and shells from the war’s front line.
 Friends and acquaintances bring them as raw material for his art.

+The Kremlin has made capturing the entire region a key goal of its invasion that began a year ago, and it illegally annexed Donetsk along with three other regions in eastern and southern Ukraine in September, declaring them part of Russia.

+Fierce fighting has focused on the city of Bakhmut in the Donetsk region, and the city of Donetsk itself also has been frequently hit by shelling.

-The smell of iron and paint permeates the workshop, also decorated from floor to ceiling with dozens of religious icons.
-Mikhalev makes the art as a keepsake, a souvenir of the war in eastern Ukraine.
+The smell of iron and paint permeates Mikhalev’s workshop, also decorated from floor to ceiling with dozens of religious icons.
+He makes the art as a keepsake, a souvenir of the war in eastern Ukraine.

 “Real flowers will not last long, and my roses will become a reminder for a long memory,” the blacksmith says.